symfony/symfony-docs/components/var_exporter.rst

 Hydrator
 ~~~~~~~~

-The instantiator assumes the object you want to populate doesn't exist yet.
+Instead of populating objects that don't exist yet (using the instantiator),
-Somehow, you may want to fill properties of an already existing object.
+sometimes you want to populate properties of an already existing object.
 This is
 the goal of the :class:`Symfony\\Component\\VarExporter\\Hydrator`.
 Here is a
 basic usage of the hydrator populating a property of an object::